trevian2345/ENPM661_Project3/proj3_group21_vrep_python/phase3/README.md

-# ENPM 661 - A* Implementation on Rigid Robot - Project 3 (Phase-2)  - Group 8
+# ENPM 661 - A* Implementation with Non-Holonomic Constraints - Project 3 (Phase 3)  - Group 21

 ### Description